12VAC30-60-5. Applicability of utilization review requirements.

 to health care entities that either hold provisional licenses or fail to

-enter into a Medicaid Provider Enrollment Agreement for a service prior to
+enter into a provider contract with DMAS or its contractor for a service prior

-rendering that service, or fail to maintain a current Medicaid Provider
+to rendering that service or fail to maintain a current Medicaid Provider

 also enrolled with the MCO as a Medicaid provider.